deephyper/scalable-bo/README.md

   -h, --help            show this help message and exit --problem {ackley_5,ackley_10,ackley_30,ackley_50,ackley_100,hartmann6D,levy,griewank,schwefel,frnn,minimalistic-frnn,molecular,candle_attn,candle_attn_sim}
                         Problem on which to experiment.
-  --search {AMBS,DMBS}  Search the experiment must be done with.
+  --search {CBO,DBO}  Search the experiment must be done with.
   --sync SYNC           If the search workers must be syncronized or not.
   --acq-func ACQ_FUNC   Acquisition funciton to use.
   --strategy {cl_max,topk,boltzmann,qUCB}